markjaquith/hk/docs/getting_started.md

 A tool for running hooks on files in a git repository.

 > [!CAUTION]
 > This is a work in progress.
+Everything about this project including the docs is probably going to change.

 ## Installation